humdrum-tools/humdrum-documentation/tool/metpos/index.md

 ### DESCRIPTION

-The **metpos** command is used to characterize the metric strength of successive sonorities in a musical passage.
-Specifically, **metpos** appends a Humdrum ` **metpos` spine to a time-base (`*tb`) input stream.
+The <span class="tool">metpos</span> command is used to characterize the metric strength of successive sonorities in a musical passage.
+Specifically, <span class="tool">metpos</span>
+appends a Humdrum ` **metpos` spine to a time-base (`*tb`) input stream.
 The ` **metpos` spine contains integer values indicating the position in the metric hierarchy for each data record &mdash; given some meter